Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 And my answer is simple – these days I like change, I am not clinging on to keeping things the same, I like adapting, I see opportunity in change – a chance to grow.

-I have tried to create a life for myself that is less and less dependant on what I am being told to do and more in line with what I want to do – and what is best for my health and happiness.
+I have tried to create a life for myself that is less and less dependent on what I am being told to do and more in line with what I want to do – and what is best for my health and happiness.

 But, back when I had my anxiety, I hated change and wanted to control everything and follow rules – which was probably why I had anxiety in the first place!